debolina-seal/flask/README.md

-# Flask Authentication Example
+# Flask

-This repository showcase user authentication using Flask-Login, demonstrating a simple web application with user registration, login.
+This repository showcase user authentication using Flask-Login, demonstrating a simple web application with user registration, login and de-register(delete user)

 ## Features